-Renters insurance, also known as rental property insurance, apartment insurance, tenant insurance, and home renters insurance, protects your contents and belongings in the event of an insured peril, such as theft, vandalism, or fire.
+Renters insurance, also known as tenant insurance, rental property insurance, and home renters insurance, protects your contents and belongings in the event of an insured peril, such as theft, vandalism, or fire.
 Liability coverage is also part of rental property insurance.
-It protects renters in case of bodily injury suffered by others and damage to others’ property while at their rental property.
+It protects renters in case of bodily injury suffered by others and damage to others' property while at their rental property.

 Anyone who is renting or leasing residential premises should have renters insurance.
-Renters of premises such as apartments, condos, homes, and university and college residence accommodations should have renters insurance.
+Renters of apartments, condos, homes, and university and college residence accommodations should have renters insurance.

 Renters insurance will protect personal property, liability, and additional living expenses coverage for the renter.

-Renters should have rental insurance to protect their belongings and their liability exposure in case of unforeseen losses.
+Renters should have renters insurance to protect their belongings and their liability exposure in case of unforeseen losses.
 Losses can include water damage, fire, vandalism, theft, and other events.

 Additional living expenses can also be covered in the event that your rental unit is deemed unlivable and you have to live elsewhere until it is repaired or until you find a new place to live.